- What is a social plan?

 - If your employer draws up a Social Plan, it will state what you are entitled to upon termination of employment.
 This can be, for example, a compensation, exemption from work or the possibility to use an outplacement agency (for guidance from work-to-work).
 However, an employer is not obliged to draw up a Social Plan.

 - If your employer does not follow these routes, he must submit an application to the UWV to request permission to terminate your employment contract.
-After permission from the UWV, your employer must cancel in writing.
+After permission from the UWV, your employer must still cancel in writing.
 The employer must observe the notice period and you may be entitled to a transition payment.
-You are currently usually entitled to a transition allowance if you have been employed for more than two years.

 - I am redundant.
 What does that mean for me?